projectcalico/vpp-dataplane/docs/vcl.md

 VPP api has a particular syntax for abstract sockets: using the keyword `abstract:` then `netns_name:`.
 For example: `abstract:vpp/session,netns_name=/var/run/netns/cni-75e26661-4119-90a4-b9d2-0b00489f76f3`.
 This syntax appears in vppctl.

+A pod supports having both vcl and [memif](memif.md) interfaces at the same time by adding both annotations.

 ## Testing VCL feature

 VCL can be tested using iperf network performance tool.